Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.ApplicationModel.Configuration/README.md

 # Azure App Configuration client library for .NET

-Azure App Configuration is a managed service that helps developers centralize their application configurations simply and securely.
+Azure App Configuration is a managed service that helps developers centralize their application configurations in one place, simply and securely.

-Modern programs, especially programs running in a cloud, generally have many components that are distributed in nature.
-Spreading configuration settings across these components can lead to hard-to-troubleshoot errors during an application deployment.
-Use App Configuration to securely store all the settings for your application in one place.

 Use the client library for App Configuration to:

-* Create secure application configuration settings
+* Create centrally stored application configuration settings
 * Retrieve settings
 * Update settings
 * Delete settings